 Term life insurance provides protection for a specific time frame or term such as 10, 15, 20, 25 or 30 years.
 Providers consider your age and the need you want to cover.
 If you die during that term, death benefits will be paid to your named beneficiaries.
 However, once the term is over, the policy expires.
 The death benefit though, remains the same throughout the life of the policy.
 Also, your premium amount never changes.
 Typically, you can obtain a larger amount of death benefit for a lower premium with term insurance rather than whole life.

 Whole life insurance

 Whole life insurance provides protection over your lifetime.
 There is no expiration date or term.
 In addition, a whole life policy accumulates a cash value over time.
 The policy can be used for loans or withdrawals.
 Further, the death benefit remains level and the premium cost never increases.

 Everyone’s needs are different.
 Commonly, a term life policy ensures funds are available for final expenses with a set term, like a mortgage.
 A benefit like this is a plus, especially if your significant other will not be able to maintain the household on his or her own.
 Alternatively, a whole life policy is typically valued for its death benefit.
 The payout could allow your family to maintain their lifestyle or pay for future expenses like college.

-Now that you’ve gotten your life insurance primer, be sure to talk to your insurance representative about your policy needs.
+Now that you’ve gotten your life insurance primer, be sure to schedule an insurance check up with your representative.